Women speaking to a group

 The process of sharing a vision and watching it change as others react is scary and may make you frustrated or possessive.

-You have thought through where you want your agency to go, and how it defines itself.
+You have thought through where you want your organization to go, and how it defines itself.
 Those thoughts may feel too precious, and you have gotten too closely attached to them to risk having them change based on the reactions of others.

 It is natural to be protective of your vision, but it is not an effective way to make change.